RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 =====

 ### Accepted option combinations
-The application accepts only the following combinations of options:
+Application-specific options are accepted only in the following combinations:

 * **Option combination #1** evaluates all polar atoms in the pose:
 ````